morphHQ/demo-ai-chatbot/README.md

 <a href="https://chat.vercel.ai/">
   <img alt="Next.js 14 and App Router-ready AI chatbot." src="app/(chat)/opengraph-image.png">
-  <h1 align="center">Next.js AI Chatbot</h1>
+  <h1 align="center">Next.js AI Chatbot + External Tools</h1>
 </a>

 <p align="center">
-  An Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel.
+  An Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel – with the capability to get context and interact with external tools through Morph integration.
 </p>

 <p align="center">
   <a href="#features"><strong>Features</strong></a> ·
   <a href="#model-providers"><strong>Model Providers</strong></a> ·
+  <a href="#morph-integration"><strong>Morph Integration</strong></a> ·
   <a href="#deploy-your-own"><strong>Deploy Your Own</strong></a> ·
   <a href="#running-locally"><strong>Running locally</strong></a>
 </p>